Jason-Skillman/Scriptable-Events/README.md

 ![subscribing_event_inspector](Documentation~/images/subscribing_event_inspector.png))

-### Triggering an event
+### Invoking an event
-To trigger an existing event call the `Trigger()` method from the scriptable object.
+To trigger an existing event call the `Invoke()` method from the scriptable object.
 Every subscribed listener will get the fired event.

-This is an example of a monobehavior who will trigger the `EventVoid` by calling `Trigger()` when the player enters it's trigger box.
+This is an example of a monobehavior who will trigger the `EventVoid` by calling `Invoke()` when the player enters it's trigger box.

 ```C#
 [SerializeField]